alliander-opensource/diva-irma-js/README.md

 The core library is used for communication with the IRMA Api Server.
 It therefore requires a working IRMA Api Server.

-To run your own local IRMA API SERVER, see its [README](https://github.com/privacybydesign/irma_api_server/blob/master/README.md).
-We recommend running it with [Docker](https://github.com/privacybydesign/irma_api_server#running-with-docker), because that save a lot of configuration.
+To run your own local IRMA Api Server, see its [README](https://github.com/privacybydesign/irma_api_server/blob/master/README.md).
+We recommend running it with [Docker](https://github.com/privacybydesign/irma_api_server#running-with-docker), because that saves a lot of configuration.
 The 'Running With Docker tutorial' also shows a script that will generate the required public key.

 This module depends on `diva-irma-js/state`, and therefore depends on the `diva-irma-js/session` options, see above.

 ```
     const diva = require('diva-irma-js');       // Import diva library
-    const divaStateOptions = {};                // divaStateOptions are needed here as well, see above.
+    const divaStateOptions = {};                // divaStateOptions are needed here as well, see above
-    const divaOptions = {                       // Options for ApiServer communication
+    const divaOptions = {                       // Options for ApiServer communication, see below
       ...divaStateOptions
     };
     diva.init(divaOptions);                     // Init Diva library